-2 year old branched trees (apple and pear):
+Branched trees (apple and pear):

 - Completely remove the two branches which are below the leader.
-These branches generally make narrow angles and can cause splitting of your trees later on. - Cut back leader to 18" above upper most branches you want to keep. - Shorten branches to 12" long, making sure the last bud is always facing out.
-A young tree will bear fruit sooner when limbs are properly trained in its first and second year. - Most of our apple and pear trees are whips with only a bit of branching.
-These are ideal candidates for espalier training. - 'The Pruning Book' by Lee Reich contains a very helpful section on espalier pruning and training.
+These branches generally make narrow angles and can cause splitting of your trees later on. - Cut back leader to 18 inches above upper most branches you want to keep. - Shorten branches to 12 inches long, making sure the last bud is always facing out. - Wait till the second year when the tree is established to train down branches - For 'central leader' trained tree, it is important to remove half of the new growth at the top of the tree each spring when they are dormant.
+This creates a more sturdy self supporting tree.
+Continue till the tree reaches its desired height. - An important pruning principle is that if a side branch becomes more then 50% bigger in diameter then the main trunk, it's too big and should be cut back to a 4 cm (1.5 inches) stub to regrow and retrain a new branch.
+This is called a "Dutch Cut". - If you encounter a branch that is 50% bigger growing from a main side branch it needs to be removed entirely. - 'The Pruning Book' by Lee Reich contains a very helpful section on espalier pruning and training.

-Pruning Peach, Nectarine, Plum and Apricot Trees
+Pruning Peach, Nectarine, Japanese Plum and Apricot Trees at Planting